 In one of my previous article I have already explained the field density test calculations that are performed after carrying out the tests.
-In that post I have discussed about the sand replacement method and core cutter method.
+In that post I have discussed about the sand cone method and core cutter method.

 These two methods are actually the most common of all.
 I have worked for many mega projects in all of them we are either using sand replacement or core cutter.